NSO-developer/nso-docker/README.md

 -   build a docker image out of a specific version of NSO and your packages
     -   distributed as one unit!
     -   you test the combination of NSO version X and version Y of your packages
-        -   think of it as a "version set"
+        -   think of it as a &ldquo;version set&rdquo;
     -   the same version set that is tested in CI is deployed in production
         -   guarantees you tested same thing you deploy
-    -   conversely, using other distribution methods, you increase the risk of testing one thing and ending up deploying something else - i.e. you didn't really test what you use in production
+    -   conversely, using other distribution methods, you increase the risk of testing one thing and ending up deploying something else - i.e. you didn&rsquo;t really test what you use in production
 -   having NSO in a container makes it easy to start
     -   simple to test
     -   simple to run in CI